klieret/collaborative-programming-github/slides.md

 5. Add a commit message and commit
 6. Confirm that you see your file & a new commit

-7. Bonus:
+**<mdi-checkbox-marked-circle-plus-outline class="text-orange-400"/> Bonus tasks**

 1. Add a second file
 2. Open your previous file and make changes to the text

+**<mdi-crown class="text-red-400"/> Advanced**

+Do the same with the gh CLI.

 ---